Credit cards can be a fantastic tool for shoppers, and come in all sorts of different forms to suit your needs.

-Here we run through the main types of card, who they are designed for, and how to get the most out of them.
+Here we run through the main types of credit cards, who they are designed for, and how to get the most out of them.

 Use an eligibility tracker & maintain that credit rating

-If you apply for a credit card only to find yourself rejected, your score will take a further knock and your chance of being accepted for others will be massively reduced.
+If you were to apply for a credit card only to find yourself rejected, your score would take a further knock and your chance of being accepted for others will be massively reduced.

-For this reason, we strongly recommend you use an eligibility checker to help you understand your chance of successfully applying without leaving a mark on your credit report.
+For this reason, we strongly recommend you use an eligibility checker to help you understand which cards are suitable for you without leaving a mark on your credit report.

-If you find you're unlikely to qualify for the cards that you really want and are able to wait, we've put together this guide on how to improve your credit rating over time.
+If you find you're unlikely to qualify for the card that you really want and are able to wait, we've put together this guide to help you improve your credit rating over time.